Founder of Neo-Nazi Site The Daily Stormer Fined $14 Million

 Today, a U.S. District Court judge ordered Andrew Anglin, founder of the Daily Stormer, to pay $14 million to Tanya Hersh for the harassment of her and her family.

-In 2016, Andrew Anglin, set a troll army upon a Jewish woman in Montana.
-Whitefish resident Tanya Gersh was harassed by thousands of neo-Nazis on Anglin’s request.
-This all came after she confronted the mother of Richard Spencer, an avowed white-supremacist and leader of the Alt-Right, who also lives in the town.
-She had asked whether the mother would denounce her son’s comments supporting Nazism and the Alt-Right.
+In 2016, Andrew Anglin set a troll-army upon a Jewish woman in Whitefish, Montana.
+Resident Tanya Hersh was harassed by thousands of neo-Nazis at Anglin’s request.
+This harassment followed Hersh's confrontation with the mother of the avowed white-supremacist and Alt-Right leader Richard Spencer, herself a resident of Whitefish, Montana.
+Hersh had asked whether his mother would denounce her son’s comments supporting Nazism and the Alt-Right.

 We won our lawsuit against neo-Nazi Andrew Anglin, who led an antisemitic trollstorm against our client Tanya Gersh.
 "This win isn’t just for me, my family & my community; this is a win for everyone who has been harassed, terrorized & bullied," she said. https://t.co/wsRu9GDZZG— Southern Poverty Law Center (@splcenter) August 8, 2019